Number of bank branches across Canada in 2018: 5,890.

 Banks contribute approximately 3.3% to Canada’s GDP.

-Banks have more than 1 million financing relationships with small and medium-sized businesses across Canada.
+Banks serve nearly 3 million self-employed and small and medium-sized businesses across Canada.

 Amount six largest Canadian banks spent on technology in 2018: $14 billion.

 Amount six largest Canadian banks spent on technology in the last decade: $90 billion.